syntho-ai/syntho-docs/docs/deployment/docker/syntho_application.md

 #### Ray

-To connect the Core API to a Ray instance, we need to set the variable `RAY_ADDRESS` in the `.env` file.
+To connect the Core API to a Ray instance, we need to set the variable `CORE_RAY_ADDRESS` in the `.env` file.
 This should be set to the IP address or hostname of the Ray head instance.

 ```[sh]
-RAY_ADDRESS=<ray-head-ip-address>
+CORE_RAY_ADDRESS=<ray-head-ip-address>
 ```

 #### Setting additional variables